Home

 A: Melon of Troy.

-A: At the bottom.
+A: At the bottom of his garden.

 A: Because it was an early bird!